bboykk1234/laravel-blog/README.md

-Cloned from laravel github repository
+Cloned and extended from laravel github repository

 ## Prerequisites
 - Docker